viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 After the settling period follows 22 ADCCLK cycles of the so-called conversion phase during which the XADC does the conversion and generates the output value.

-The minimum acquisition time, which we calculated using [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) or [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) must fit into the settling period.
+The minimum acquisition time, which we calculated using [Equation 2-1](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_35025_Equation2_1) or [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2), must fit into the settling period.
-Therefore, we must make sure to set the ADCCLK frequency in the way that 4 or 10 ADCCLK cycles are at least acquisition time t<sub>ACQ</sub> long.
+Therefore, we must ensure that the ADCCLK frequency is set so that 4 or 10 ADCCLK cycles are at least acquisition time t<sub>ACQ</sub> long.

 Let's take the unipolar auxiliary input as an example:
 We determined the minimum acquisition time for an unipolar auxiliary input as 540 ns.
-To achieve the fastest possible sampling rate we will use the settling period of 10 ADCCLK cycles.
+We will use the settling period of 10 ADCCLK cycles to achieve the fastest possible sampling rate.
 We then calculate the ADCCLK frequency as

 ```math
 f_{ADCCLK} ={ 1 \over {540 \times 10^{-9} \over 10} } = 18.519\mskip3muMhz
 ```